PostHog/posthog.com/contents/customers/elevenlabs.md

 ## Using PostHog for growth, marketing and G2 reviews

-PostHog doesn’t become less relevant once a feature is rolled out and getting good feedback, however.
-The fact that a flag is fully deployed is instead just a cue for the Growth and Marketing teams to get to work!
+PostHog doesn’t become less relevant once a feature is rolled out and is receiving good feedback, however.
+The fact that a flag is fully deployed is instead a cue for the growth and marketing teams to get to work.

 “Whenever we have a launch we’ll usually have a video that will go viral,” says Sam.
 “We’ll track that in PostHog using UTM parameters and we’ll monitor the traffic, sign-ups, and affiliate performance.
-I even use surveys to send a little pop-up to people and ask them to review us on G2!”
+I even use surveys to send a little pop-up to people and ask them to review us on G2.”

 From here, the data and feedback Sam collects is disseminated across the company and the feature development cycle begins anew — from analytics, to flags, to replays, to surveys, to analytics.

 “We used to have a lot of Looker dashboards, and other tools,” says Sam.
 “Now, it’s just PostHog, BigQuery, and Stripe.
 For a business like ours where we have so many different types of users, PostHog is amazing.
 It reins in the chaos to have everything in one place.
-Otherwise it’s quite overwhelming to try and understand what’s working and what’s not!”
+Otherwise it’s quite overwhelming to try and understand what’s working and what’s not.”